bbriatte/homebridge-soundtouch-platform/README.md

 * `maxVolume`: The maximum volume of the device. **default: 100%**
 * `presets`: Contains all presets action that you want to trigger using HomeKit on your device.
 Adds a switch for each preset with the given name.
  Preset index start from 1 to 6 included. see **Preset element**
-* `products`: Contains all products action that you want to trigger using HomeKit on your device.
-Adds a switch for each product with the given name. see **Product element**
+* `sources`: Contains all sources action that you want to trigger using HomeKit on your device.
+Adds a switch for each source with the given name. see **Source element**

 ### Preset element
 *Required fields*